russelsantos19/100-days-of-code/log.md

 **Thoughts**:    I'm so happy & satisfied.
 I'm getting excited now and I can now move on to the next chapter of this page.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 37: July 31, 2020 Friday

+**Today's Progress**:  I build the javascript part of my website today and I'm getting more familiar with it.

+**Thoughts**:  I learned that for me to be more productive, I should plan what to do and determined my goal for the day.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)